Shipping Breast Milk: Procedure, Cost And Tips To Follow

 Once done with packing, drop the package immediately at the nearest courier service outlet.
 Certain courier service providers have cold storage delivery vehicles, which may pick the package right from your doorstep.
 Some may even provide you with specialized cartons or containers designed to hold the temperature of frozen milk without the use of dry ice.
 You may contact your chosen courier service provider to learn more about it.

 Keep the recipient updated with the shipment details and other tracking-related information.
+You should also track the shipment from your end.
 It will ensure the recipient is prepared to receive the package in advance and immediately transfer the contents to a freezer.

 Cost Of Shipping Breast Milk